 The DWS legislative mandate seeks to ensure that the country's water resources are protected, managed, used, developed, conserved and controlled by regulating and supporting the delivery of effective water supply and sanitation.
-This is done in accordance with the requirements of water-related policies and legislation that are critical in delivering on people's rights to have sufficient food and water, growing the economy and eradicating poverty.
-South Africa has an arid to semi-arid climate, with a mean annual rainfall of 500 millimetres (mm), as compared to the world average of 860 mm.
+This is done in accordance with the requirements of water-related policies and legislation that are critical in delivering on people's right to have sufficient food and water, growing the economy, and eradicating poverty.